9 Black Owned Etsy Art And Jewelry Shops for Ethical Empowerment

 Studio La Touche keeps things sustainable with eco-friendly materials.
 Like repurposed maps, brass, sustainably sourced wood and raw gemstones.

 Brass is an extremely workable material, and has been used in tools and jewelry since the days of Ancient Rome.
 More important, however, Studio La Touche, chooses to use brass for its durability and the fact that it’s abundant – 90% of it comes from recycled sources.
+We couldn’t think of a more thoughtful Etsy gift for your significant (and eco-conscious) other.

 The benefits of brass continue…because brass is relatively cheap (especially when it’s salvaged), this affordable black owned Etsy shop is able to keep prices low without sacrificing quality.